psaucedoa/generic_can_driver/README.md

 ## Setup

+`sudo apt install can-utils`

+`candump canX` To see data stream from network canX `canplayer -I xxx.log` To stream data from a saved log file `candump -l` To record data to a log file

 All you need is a device and a DBC!

 > The whole J1939 standard dbc will work - this takes care of using the correct messages for your device